EBI-Metagenomics/notebooks/src/docs/analysis/version6/mobilome.md

 - The integrated [MGE](../../glossary.md#mge) annotations in GFF3 format.
 - A FASTA file with the sequence records for all predicted mobile genetic elements.

-## Technical and download reference
+## Technical details and results reference

 ### Tools used